afragen/git-updater/README.md

 ## Deleting Transients

 If you use the **Check Again** button in the WordPress Updates screen then all the transients will be deleted and the API will be queried again.
+This may cause timeout issues against the API, especially the GitHub API which only allows 60 unauthenticated calls per hour.

-Be careful about refreshing the browser window after this as you may be continually deleting the transients.
+Be careful about refreshing the browser window after this as you may be continually deleting the transients and hitting the API.

 ## Hosting Plugin in WP.org Repository